arteme/pod-ui/content/pages/intro.md

  - ☑ support for POD 2.0/POD Pro device;
  - ☑ support for Pocket POD device;
  - ☑ support for PODxt/PODxt Pro/PODxt Live device **★new in version 1.0.0★**;
- - ☐ support for /Bass POD/other Line6 devices;
+ - ☐ support for Bass POD/other Line6 devices;

 I would like to support other MIDI-based legacy Line6 products, such as Bass POD, Floor POD, etc. I do not own any of these and would need